Cycling in Bangkok: Sala Daeng to Chao Phraya Sky Park

 - Elevated green corridors

-This route follows the same streets and areas shown in the video below.
+This route follows the same roads and elevated pathways shown in the video below.

 Starting at Wat Khlong Toei Nok Pier